-and simulation models important and exciting, because they capture the general principles or the core knowledge of a scientific field and because they can make predictions.
+Conceptual, mathematical and simulation models are important and exciting, because they capture general principles of a scientific area and because they can make

 Thank you for visiting,

 We are inviting applications for a one-year position suitable for candidates holding a PhD or equivalent research experience.
 The position is funded by the University of York's Centre for Chronic Diseases and Disorders and aims to investigate what new knowledge can be extracted with GUTS when applied in human toxicology and medical research.